Jean Segura Player Props: Marlins vs. Phillies

-The Miami Marlins, including Jean Segura (.366 on-base percentage in past 10 games, 91 points above season-long percentage), take on starter Ranger Suarez and the Philadelphia Phillies at LoanDepot park, Saturday at 4:10 PM ET.
+On Sunday, Jean Segura (batting .306 in his past 10 games) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:40 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Phillies.
+In his most recent game, he racked up two hits (going 2-for-4) against the Phillies.

 Jean Segura Game Info & Props vs. the Phillies